 High-growth economies relate to the following regions: Latin America, Middle East, Asia (excluding Japan) and Eastern Europe.

 Innovation sales are defined as sales from products and applications that have been introduced in the last five years.

 The total of inventories and trade receivables, less trade payables.

 Organic sales growth is the total impact of volume and price / mix.
 Impact of acquisitions and divestments as well as currency impact are excluded.

 Return on capital employed (ROCE)

-Adjusted operating profit as a percentage of weighted average capital employed.
+Adjusted operating profit from continuing operations as a percentage of weighted average capital employed.

 Total shareholder return (TSR)

 Total shareholder return is capital gain plus dividend paid.